 After installing backup software, the very first step that many people unfortunately overlook is to create what’s called bootable rescue media.

-Once installed, Macrium Reflect includes a built-in tool to create rescue
+Once installed, Macrium Reflect includes a built-in tool to create rescue media.

 Create Rescue Media